 Tips before buying a luxury watch

 A new job, a birthday, a first pregnancy.
-Maybe you stumbled upon a watch enthusiast’s Instagram feed and it whetted your appetite.
-Or maybe the sight of your bare wrist gave you the idea to buy a luxury watch.
-Whatever the reason, you decided to make that purchase.
+Perhaps you stumbled upon a watch enthusiast's Instagram feed and it whetted your appetite.
+Or perhaps the sight of your bare wrist inspired you to buy a luxury watch.
+Whatever the reason, you've decided to make that purchase.
 But not just any purchase.
-Not an Apple Watch or a Swatch, but something that requires a big budget and commitment.
-How to choose a luxury watch ?
-It’s more complicated than it seems.
+Not an Apple Watch or a Swatch, but something that requires a significant budget and commitment.
+How do you choose a luxury watch ?
+It's more complicated than it seems.

 How to buy a luxury watch and choose?

-“ There are so many factors to consider when buying a watch, ” says Paul Boutros, head of the Americas for Phillips’ watch division. “ Whether you choose vintage or modern, it’s like you’re standing at the base of Mount Everest when you start your search. ”
+“ There are so many factors to consider when buying a watch, ” warns Paul Boutros, head of the Americas watch division at Phillips. “ Whether you choose vintage or modern, it’s like you’re standing at the foot of Mount Everest when you start your search. ”

-Boutros recommends choosing a brand first, then a model.
+Mr. Boutros recommends choosing a brand first, then a model.
 Both choices require serious research.
-Reliability is key, but understand that each timepiece has its own unique characteristics.
-If you’re considering an unlikely mix of outdoorsy and sophisticated, a luxury sports or diving watch might be the right fit.
-If you’re more of a glamorous type, a women’s watch with a profusion of diamonds might be more “functional.”
+Reliability is paramount, but it's important to understand that each timepiece has its own unique characteristics.
+If you're considering an unlikely mix of an outdoorsy yet sophisticated watch, a luxury sports or diving watch might be the perfect fit.
+If you're more of a glamorous type, a women's watch with a profusion of diamonds might be more "functional."
 If your personal signature is timeless chic, the Cartier Tank collection is for you.

 The best luxury watch brands

-But even if you choose a timepiece from the best Swiss watchmaking houses, such as Rolex , Audemars Piguet, Patek Philippe, Omega, Vacheron Constantin watches, you can't always make your choice without understanding the particular workings of the watchmaking world.
-For example, one can't just walk into any authorized dealer and walk out with the most popular models, including the Rolex Submariner or a Rolex Daytona watch, the Patek Philippe Nautilus and the Audemars Piguet Royal Oak.
+But even if you choose a timepiece from the best Swiss watchmaking houses, such as Rolex , Audemars Piguet, Patek Philippe, Omega, Vacheron Constantin watches, you cannot always make your choice without understanding the particular workings of the watchmaking world.
+For example, one cannot simply walk into any authorized dealer and walk out with the most popular models, including the Rolex Submariner or a Rolex Daytona watch, the Patek Philippe Nautilus and the Audemars Piguet Royal Oak.

 A combination of carefully engineered shortages and logistical imperatives makes stainless steel sports watches nearly impossible to obtain immediately.
 Waiting lists are epic and are reserved for those with a relationship with the house or store. “ If you don’t have a history of buying from them, you just write your name down.
 They don’t put you on the list, ” Craniotes said.
-Demand for these coveted timepieces has exploded on the secondary (resale) market.
-That’s why buying a used luxury watch is attractive , beyond the price.
+Demand for these desirable timepieces has exploded on the secondary (resale) market.
+That’s why buying a pre-owned luxury watch is attractive , aside from the price.

 Be realistic

-“ If you’re in doubt, don’t buy it, ” warns Cara Barrett, a former editor at Hodinkee and founder of Parchie. “ It’s like a pair of shoes that are a little too small.
-You’re never going to wear them. ”
+“ If you have any doubts, don’t buy, ” warns Cara Barrett, a former Hodinkee editor and founder of Parchie. “ It’s like a pair of shoes that are a little too small.
+You’ll never wear them. ”

-To confidently decide which watch is best for you, Barrett suggests asking yourself a few questions, such as:
+To confidently decide which watch will suit you best, Barrett suggests asking yourself a few questions, such as:

 - What is your budget?